ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 * {@link installation/advanced/integrating-from-source-webpack Integration from source using webpack}
 * {@link installation/advanced/integrating-from-source-vite Integration from source using Vite}

-### Integrating CKEditor 5 with frameworks and TypeScript
+### Typings for Angular, React, and Vue 3 components

-If you want to integrate CKEditor 5 with TypeScript and a specific framework, follow the appropriate guide:
+The latest versions of our official components for Angular, React, and Vue 3 are migrated to TypeScript and use native CKEditor 5's type definitions.
+You don't need to provide custom definitions anymore.
+You can use the following guides:

 * {@link installation/frameworks/angular Angular component}
 * {@link installation/frameworks/react React component}